asyncapi/website/pages/blog/asyncapi-and-apicurio-for-asynchronous-apis.md

 At the same time, Apicurio also offers the [Data Models Library](https://github.com/Apicurio/apicurio-data-models), which allows reading, writing, and modifying AsyncAPI and OpenAPI documents.
 The [Dereferencer-class](https://github.com/Apicurio/apicurio-data-models/blob/master/src/main/java/io/apicurio/datamodels/openapi/visitors/dereference/Dereferencer.java) resolves external references to other documents and inserts them into the definition.
 It is also possible to add your implementations of the [IReferenceResolver](https://github.com/Apicurio/apicurio-data-models/blob/master/src/main/java/io/apicurio/datamodels/core/util/IReferenceResolver.java) interface for custom resolution of references.
 When testing the library, I noticed that it cannot resolve all references in a document yet: The AsyncAPI specification also allows references in the payload object of a message (as shown in the example above).
 The library only checks objects for links that also implement the [IReferenceNode](https://github.com/Apicurio/apicurio-data-models/blob/master/src/main/java/io/apicurio/datamodels/core/models/IReferenceNode.java) interface.
 However, the [payload object](https://github.com/Apicurio/apicurio-data-models/blob/master/src/main/java/io/apicurio/datamodels/asyncapi/models/AaiMessage.java) does not yet implement this interface, and therefore, references in this object remain unresolved.
-There already is a [Github issue](https://github.com/Apicurio/apicurio-data-models/issues/327) which will hopefully resolve this soon.
+There already is a [GitHub issue](https://github.com/Apicurio/apicurio-data-models/issues/327) which will hopefully resolve this soon.

 For Avro schemas, Apicurio Registry supports schema validation and a compatibility check.
 However, this seems to be still missing for AsyncAPI, even when the user interface suggests the opposite (see screenshot below).
 I tested this feature with syntactically invalid AsyncAPI definitions (which were classified as invalid by AsyncAPI playground), which were not recognized as wrong by Apicurio Registry.
 Also, definition updates, including breaking changes, were not recognized as so.
-Nevertheless, this [Github issue](https://github.com/Apicurio/apicurio-registry/issues/16) suggests that support is planned.
+Nevertheless, this [GitHub issue](https://github.com/Apicurio/apicurio-registry/issues/16) suggests that support is planned.

 ![Screenshot of the details overview for artifacts in Apicurio](/img/posts/asyncapi-and-apicurio-for-asynchronous-apis/apicurio_registry_details.webp)